cnlohr/cnlohr_social_media_tools/README.md

 Follow on-screen prompts.
 It should write your oauth key into `.oauthtoken.txt`.

+Find your video video id by looking on the livechat popout, i.e. 16NSQORHRqU

 For example, you can do the following:
 ```cd ytstreamstats
 ./ytstreamstats [stream id]```